Theory of quantum system certification: a tutorial: Quantum processes

-While the Clifford gates are definitely a prominent use case in the benchmarking of digital quantum computers, more flexible \ac{RB} protocols require to analyse groups that are not a unitary $2$-design.
+While the Clifford gates are definitely a prominent use case in the benchmarking of digital quantum computers, more flexible \ac{RB} protocols require analyzing groups that are not a unitary $2$-design.

 Randomized benchmarking protocols for other groups were developed in Refs.~\cite{Gambetta2012CharacterizationOfAddressability,CarWalEme16,CroMagBis16, HashagenEtAl:2018,BrownEastin:2018,Franca2018ApproximateRB,Chasseur2015LeakageErrors,HelsenEtAl:2019:character}.
-These protocols, for example, allow to include the $T$-gate in the gate set \cite{CarWalEme16} or characterise leakage between qubit registers by using tensor copies of the Clifford group \cite{Gambetta2012CharacterizationOfAddressability}.
-As the adjoint representation of other groups typically decomposes into multiple irreducible representation \ac{RB} data is expected to feature multiple decays in general.
-For a description of a flexible post-processing scheme for general \ac{RB} type data and performance guarantees see Ref.~\cite{HelsenEtAl:2020:framework}.
+These protocols, for example, allow inclusion of the $T$-gate in the gate set \cite{CarWalEme16} or characterization of leakage between qubit registers by using tensor copies of the Clifford group \cite{Gambetta2012CharacterizationOfAddressability}.
+As the adjoint representation of other groups typically decomposes into multiple irreducible representation, \ac{RB} data is expected to feature multiple decays in general.
+For a description of a flexible post-processing scheme for general \ac{RB} type data and performance guarantees see Ref.~\cite{Helsen20AGeneralFramework}.

-In order to isolate the different decays multiple variants of \ac{RB} were develop.
-These either rely on directly preparing a state that has high-overlap with only one irreducible representation or cleverly combining data from different \ac{RB} experiments to achieve the same effect.
+In order to isolate the different decays, multiple \ac{RB} variants have been developed.
+These either rely on directly preparing a state that has high overlap with only one irreducible representation or cleverly combining data from different \ac{RB} experiments to achieve the same effect.
 Many of these techniques can be understood as variants of the character benchmarking protocol developed by Helsen \emph{et al.}~\cite{HelsenEtAl:2019:character}.
 Character benchmarking uses inversions of the \ac{RB} sequence not to the identity but randomly drawn gates from the group.
-In the classical post-processing data sequences of different end-gates are linearly combined weighted according to the character formulas.
+In the classical post-processing data sequences of different end gates are linearly combined by weighting them according to the character formulas.
 Thereby, the data is projected onto the irreducible representation of the respective character and can be subsequently fitted by a single decay.

 \emph{Interleaved \ac{RB}} was proposed in Refs.~\cite{MagGamJoh12,Gaebler2012RandomizedBenchmarking} and demonstrated in practice.
 Already standard RB provides a trivial bound for individual gates of the group by simply attributing the average error to a single gate.
 In the original proposal of interleaved \ac{RB}, the analysis does not allow for rigorous certificates that go significantly beyond this trivial bound for few qubits \cite{Carignan-Dugas2019BoundingTheAverage}.
 A general bound by Kimmel \emph{et al.}~\cite{KimSilRya14}, was considerably refined using the unitarity by Carignan-Dugas \emph{et al.}~\cite{Carignan-Dugas2019BoundingTheAverage}.
 Thereby it was established that if the error channel is sufficiently incoherent interleaved \ac{RB} yields rigorous certificates for individual gates with reasonable error bars.
 There exist multiple variants of the interleaved \ac{RB} scheme \cite{Erhard2019CharacterizingLarge-scale, sheldon2016characterizing, harper2017estimating, chasseur2017hybrid}.
 Another class of interleaved \ac{RB} was introduced in Ref.~\cite{onorati2019randomized}.
 Here, the average gate fidelity of individual gates is inferred from measurements of random sequences of gates that are drawn from the symmetry group of the gate.
 The individual gates are not part of the group itself and are also not included in the inversion of the sequence.